 Hierarchy in life can be understood in several ways.
-For example, one may rank a quality as more important than another type of quality.
-However, in most of the cases hierarchy involves many "units" which are related to each other in relatively simple ways.
-The stress is on "many" and on "simple".
+For example, one may rank one type of quality as being more important than another type of quality.
+However, in most cases, hierarchy involves many "units," which are related to each other in relatively simple ways.
+The stress is on "many" and "simple."
 Perhaps the best way to demonstrate this point is to consider a group of people.
 The interactions (relations) among them can be extremely complicated (just think of two people being in love with each other).
-Instead of considering such interactions, we assume that two people, let us say, in a large organisation are either working in the same kind of unit or one of them has a job of a leader (of a group, a department, a division, etc.).
-In this case, we assume that there is a directed link between the two which is pointing from the leader to the regular member of the company.
-When accounting their relation, this will be the aspect we shall consider and all of the other, extremely complex features of the two persons (they are made of cells, they feel the smell of the other person, etc.) will be neglected.
+Instead of considering such interactions, we assume that two people, let us say, in a large organisation are either working in the same kind of unit or one of them has the job of a leader (of a group, a department, a division, etc.).
+In this case, we assume that there is a directed link between the two that is pointing from the leader to the regular member of the company.
+When accounting for their relationship, this will be the aspect that we shall consider, with all of the other, extremely complex features of the two persons (they are made of cells, they can detect the smell of the other person, etc.) being discounted.

-This is how "particles" can be defined even for a system of people: particles are units whose interactions can be - in the given context (!) - assumed to be very simple.
+This is how "particles" can be defined, even for a system of people: particles are units whose interactions can be-in the given context (!)-assumed to be very simple.

 "Agents" are a bit more complicated than particles.
-Although their interactions are assumed to be also relatively simple, these units have a "purpose".
+Although their interactions are also assumed to be relatively simple, these units have a "purpose."
 The purpose is usually also simple and can be interpreted as optimizing/maximizing some sort of advantageous quantity.
-In its most typical form this quantity is the difference between the "benefit" and the "cost" usually called fitness.
+In its most typical form, this quantity is the difference between the "benefit" and the "cost," usually called fitness.
 Fitness can be defined for a whole group of agents as well.

 To summarize the above: hierarchy is typically defined for systems of agents and can be advantageous to a varying degree.
-One of the main messages of our text is that the main reason for the hierarchical structure of the relations among organism is that such a structure is more advantageous than a fully regular or a random or any other arrangement.
+One of the primary messages of our text is that the main reason for the hierarchical structure of the relations among organisms is that such a structure is more advantageous than a fully regular or random or any other arrangement.